mikefoley/vSphere-7/README.md

 # vSphere-7
-A collection of script released with vSphere 7
+A collection of scripts from Mike Foley released with vSphere 7